If you would like to volunteer to record your oral history with ADST, please click HERE.

 Volunteers living in the Washington, DC area are invited to work with us at our offices on the NFATC campus in Arlington, Virginia, or to execute projects off-site and meet with ADST at agreed intervals.
 Volunteers who live outside Washington may donate their services through telecommuting.
 If you are interested in our mission and would like to continue to have contact with the Foreign Service, please get in touch with us to discuss a volunteer program tailored to your talents and working situation.
-Contacts: Ambassador Kenneth Brown, President; Charles Stuart Kennedy for the Oral History Project or Business Manager Marilyn Bentley for the Spouse History Program.
+Contact Marilyn Bentley.

 ADST is profoundly grateful to all of the volunteers collaborating with us.
 Among those who have given exceptional support are:

 Mr. David Reuther, Retired FSO